jameslmartin/jameslmart.in/source/content/travel/packing.md

 - Nike running sweater: Also found at the Nike outlet, this is more for running and to wear when the Zara sweater starts to smell...)

 - My favorite button down/"flannel" like layer: From some random brand, I found this for a few dollars at the Goodwill off Lake Austin Boulevard in Austin.
-Works in too many situations to enumerate, from hiking to dressing up a t-shirt for a jazz show
+Works in too many situations to enumerate, from hiking to dressing up a t-shirt for a jazz show.

 - One longsleeve grey t-shirt

 - One white t-shirt: Bought for $1 at the PTA Thrift store in Carrboro, NC.
 Has some cool diving flags and says "Saint Martin."
-Looks nice enough :-)
+Looks nice enough. :-)

 - One grey t-shirt

 - One black t-shirt: I run in this shirt but also wear it around if it's not dirty.
-I bought a second black t-shirt for ~$4 because I'm likely going to donate a few of the shirts I packed
+I bought a second black t-shirt for ~$4 because I'm likely going to donate a few of the shirts I packed.

-- One olive t-shirt: Really pilled/worn out, probably also found at the Lake Austin Goodwill
+- One olive t-shirt: Really pilled/worn out, probably also found at the Lake Austin Goodwill.

 - One quick-dry grey running t-shirt: I've since given to my girlfriend